erew123/alltalk_tts/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;🔄 **Updates list & bug fixes list** can be found [here](https://github.com/erew123/alltalk_tts/issues/25)
 #### &nbsp;&nbsp;&nbsp;&nbsp;🔄 **Current Feature request list** can be found [here](https://github.com/erew123/alltalk_tts/discussions/74)

+I welcome your input and ideas for new features, suggestions, and improvements.
+Feel free to share your thoughts and collaborate in the discussions area.
+If you find this project valuable and would like to show your appreciation, you can make a donation on my [Ko-fi](https://ko-fi.com/erew123) page.
+Your support goes a long way in ensuring that I can continue to deliver even better features and experiences.

 ## 🟩 Quick Setup (Text-generation-webui & Standalone Installation)
 For Windows 10/11 and Linux machines there is a quick setup script.
 Click to expand the correct section below:
 <details>